‘Start really small’: Teachers share their top tips for remote learning

 Record a small clip of yourself first.
 This will allow you to test what the sound is like and also allow you to get used to the sound of your own voice.

 Get all students to turn off their mics and cameras.
-If they can all see chat to each other it will distract them, especially if this is their first time learning in this way.
+If they can all see and chat to each other it will distract them.

 Turn off your own camera too if you feel more comfortable.
-If you don’t know how to, a piece of paper or blue-tac placed over the camera does the trick.
+If you don’t know how to, a piece of paper placed over the camera does the trick.

-Keep the teaching part short in the beginning, with just a welcome and then instructions on what will be done that day.

-Share your notes using whatever screen sharing technology you have, or direct them to where the resources are in their shared space.
-Then, get them to do a task offline and come back to you.

 They probably won’t like sitting and listening to you talking for an hour.
 Normal classrooms are engaging interactive places with lots going on: group work, individual learning, as well as teaching.
 The virtual classroom should, in so far as possible, try to be the same.

-Top tip: We are all learning, it will take time and some things will work and some things won’t.
+Top tip We are all learning, it will take time and some things will work and some things won’t.
 Go easy on yourself.
-You will get there, and whichever method you use, the students will be grateful that you are still there, supporting and helping them through this.

-Micheal Hallissy is a former primary teacher involved in a digital learning project enabling students in remote Gaeltacht areas to access Leaving Cert subject tuition online:
+Michael Hallissy is a former primary teacher involved in a digital learning project enabling students in remote Gaeltacht areas access Leaving Cert subject tuition online

-We’ve been project managing this with the Department of Education and its Gaeltacht policy.
-We launched it on the 1st April 2019.

-We have two physics teachers, one is based ion Dingle the other is based in Galway.
-They teach in their own schools, face-to- face, but they have time from the Department to prepare and teach online.
+We have two physics teachers; one is based in Dingle the other is based in Galway.
+They teach in their own schools, face-to- face, but they have time from the Department of Education to prepare and teach to remote areas online.

 We have eight students in total.
 They learn online using Zoom and a mix of other platforms like OneNote and Teams.
 For the students, some of their classes are live while at other times they are working on their own and the teachers are checking on them.